MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * Teams app and SaaS offer must be from the same publisher or developer.
 The SaaS offer referenced in the App manifest must belong to the same publisher as the Teams app is submitted to the commercial marketplace.
 * As your submitted offer is a Teams app linked to SaaS offer, you must select **Additional purchases** as **Yes, my product requires purchase of a service or offers additional in-app purchases​** in Partner Center product set-up section of your offer listing.
 * Plan descriptions and pricing details must provide enough information for users to clearly understand the offer listings.
-* Any limitations, dependencies on additional services and exceptions to features offered must be accurately called out in plan descriptions.
+* Any limitations, dependencies on additional services, and exceptions to features offered must be accurately called out in plan descriptions.
 * The Teams apps linked to SaaS offer are designed to support licenses assigned on a named, per-user basis.
 Sometimes, the SaaS offer is built with other method or has specialized purchase flows.
 You must clearly mention in the app metadata and subscription plan details about the method and purchase flows.
 * SaaS offer must provide messages and guidance to all users in all applicable states of purchase flow.